-A creator can setup an AllTrack publisher account at the same time as setting up their AllTrack creator account, or at a later date without losing out on any of their AllTrack performance royalties.
-In other words, with AllTrack a music creator can collect 100% of their performance royalties through their music creator account, and return at later when ready to setup a publisher.
-Upon setting up a publisher, a creator would then register their songs as 50% creator / 50% publisher (for example), again ultimately resulting in the same amount of royalties.
+A creator can setup an AllTrack publisher account immediately after setting up their AllTrack creator account, or at a later date, in either case without losing out on any of their AllTrack performance royalties.
+In other words, with AllTrack a music creator can collect 100% of their performance royalties through their music creator account, and return at a later date when ready to setup a publisher.
+Upon setting up a publisher, a creator would then register their songs as 50% creator / 50% publisher (for example), again ultimately allowing them to collect the same amount of royalties.

-Setting up a creator account with AllTrack is free.
-Setting up an individual publisher account with AllTrack comes with a one-time $50 processing fee, however this fee is only collected by AllTrack as an offset to future royalties (meaning no up front cash cost).
+Setting up a creator account with AllTrack is free and setting up an individual publisher account with AllTrack requires $0 cost up front.
+In the case of setting up an individual publisher, there is a one-time future $50 processing fee that is only collected as an offset to royalties collected.

-You can setup your AllTrack creator and/or AllTrack publisher accounts here.
+You can create free AllTrack creator and/or publisher accounts here.

 Tags: should I setup a publisher account